Mojgeek/Spell_Checker/README.md

 5.The getSizeOfDoc function returns the number of words in the document to be check.

-The checkDoc function reads the file to be checked, checks each word against the data structure in memory, and outputs to screen a list of incorrectly spelled words.
+* The checkDoc function reads the file to be checked, checks each word against the data structure in memory, and outputs to screen a list of incorrectly spelled words.
 A searchDict function may be useful here.

-An unload function is probably not necessary because list-node-deallocation will likely be handled in the data structure class's destructor.
+* An unload function is probably not necessary because list-node-deallocation will likely be handled in the data structure class's destructor.

+## Case One (To be updated)
+*A linked list test application is provided.
+Before beginning to work on the spell-checker, the linked list data structure should be implemented and the test application should execute correctly*